Skip to content

 Production Considerations

-1. Replace MinIO with AWS S3, Google Cloud Storage, or Azure Blob Storage
+1. Storage: Replace MinIO with AWS S3, GCS, or Azure Blob Storage

-6. Use container orchestration like Kubernetes for scaling
+6. Orchestration: Use Kubernetes with Helm for production scaling

 AWS S3 Migration